before80/c_docs/content/docs/all.md

 **Description**

 The nearbyint functions round their argument to an integer value in floating-point format, using the current rounding direction and without raising the "inexact" floating-point exception.
-Library § 7.12.9.3